KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/introduction.md

 Since 2017, the Komodo team has greatly advanced the technologies on the Komodo Platform, and these new technologies are discussed in other areas of the technical-documentation website.

-Also, the Jumblr feature and zero-knowledge transactions are still available on Komodo-based blockchains, but they are no longer available on the KMD main chain.
+Also, zero-knowledge transactions are still available on Komodo-based blockchains, but they are no longer available on the KMD main chain.
 This change was made largely in response to community feedback and industry developments.